 - You will identify which members of your community will attend the national RWJF Culture of Health Prize Celebration and Learning Event.
 RWJF will fund travel for several members of your community to attend the event.

-- During the celebration and learning event, community members in attendance will play a variety of roles, including accepting the prize on the community’s behalf and speaking to media representatives.
-This event will provide excellent opportunities for learning and networking through engagement with 2013 and 2014 winners, RWJF and County Health Rankings & Roadmaps leadership and staff, national health leaders, policymakers, funders, and invited guests.
+- During the celebration and learning event, community members in attendance will play a variety of roles, including accepting the Prize on the community's behalf and speaking to media representatives.
+This event will provide excellent opportunities for learning and networking through engagement with 2013-2015 winners, RWJF and County Health Rankings & Roadmaps leadership and staff, national health leaders, policymakers, funders, and invited guests.